-Other-The Company is a defendant in numerous other lawsuits and involved in other matters arising in the normal course of business primarily related to subscribers' benefits, breach of contracts, provider reimbursement issues, and provider participation arrangements.
-The Company's management, as of December 31, 2023, estimates that these matters will be resolved without a material adverse effect on the Company's future financial position or results of operations.
+Other-The Company is a defendant in numerous other lawsuits and involved in other matters arising in the normal course of business primarily related to subscribers' benefits, breach of contracts, provider reimbursement issues, provider participation arrangements, and employment related matters.
+The Company's management, as of December 31, 2024, estimates that these matters will be resolved without a material adverse effect on the Company's future financial position or results of operations.

 Where available information indicates that it is probable that a loss has been incurred as of the date of the consolidated financial statements and the amount of the loss can be reasonably estimated, the Company will accrue the estimated loss.
-As of December 31, 2023 and 2022, the Company recorded in other liabilities \$3 and \$6, respectively, for all probable and reasonably estimable losses.
+As of December 31, 2024 and 2023, the Company recorded \$280 and \$3, respectively, in other liabilities on the consolidated balance sheets of for all probable and reasonably estimable losses.

-The consolidated statements of operations for the years ended 2023 and 2022 include \$0 and \$51, respectively, related to legal losses and settlements.
+The consolidated statements of operations for the years ended 2024 and 2023 include \$288 and \$0, respectively, related to legal losses and settlements.